fstream/fstream/src/main/vagrant/README.md

-fStream - Vagrant VirtualBox VM
+fStream - Vagrant AWS / VirtualBox
 ===

 Follow the directions outlined in this document to create, start, provision and export the fStream virtual machine (VM).
 Provisioning is configured in [`../ansible`](ansible) .